Christine-design-web/DrawingApp/README.md

 - Clear the canvas to start over
 - Save your drawing as an image

+## Inspiratins
+I got this app to reduce a lot of paper work and we are now in the tech world where most people are using internet to study and do their work and i decided to get the drawing app for the artist and anyone who would love to draw and make themselves busy and innovate drawing skills.

 ## Getting Started

 To use the app, simply open the `index.html` file in your web browser.
 You can then start drawing on the canvas using your mouse or touch input.